-The guided voting system will automatically take you to random claims to vote, starting with those in levels 1 to 3, then 4 to 6, and so on (i.e. beginning higher up in the debate and progressively moving downwards).
-The system will also hide others’ votes from you while you are in guided voting mode.
+The guided voting system will automatically take you to random claims to vote on, starting with those in levels 1 to 3, then 4 to 6, and so on (i.e. beginning higher up in the debate and progressively moving downwards).
+The system will also hide others’ votes from you while you are in guided voting mode to help avoid bias.

 When you finish each batch of levels, guided voting will take you through any claims where your votes on subclaims changed significantly after voting, and then to any claims where your votes on subclaims may be inconsistent with your vote - for example, where you have indicated that you consider a con claim to have a significant impact on its parent, but still given that parent claim itself a high impact rating.

 If you don’t want to vote on a particular claim, you can use the ‘Skip’ button to move to the next claim.

 To turn on guided voting, open the Discussion Menu and select ‘Guided Voting’.
 To exit guided voting, click the ‘Exit’ button.